Dvarkian/Tom-the-AI/README.md

 Tom the AI (v1.0)
 =================

-Tom is an open source AI desktop assistant for Linux systems, built using a series of independent response modules to generate replies to any input.
+Tom is an open source compound artificial intellegence software for Linux systems, built using a series of independent response modules to generate replies to any input.

 Tom uses natural language processing to determine which response module is best suited to generate a response for each input, thus avoiding the need for precise syntax.